okx/go-wallet-sdk/coins/bitcoin/README.md

 # @okxweb3/coin-bitcoin
-Bitcoin SDK is used to interact with the Aptos blockchain, it contains various functions can be used to web3 wallet.
+Bitcoin SDK is used to interact with the Bitcoin Mainnet or Testnet, it contains various functions can be used to web3 wallet.
+The SDK not only support Bitcoin, it also supports following chains:

+- BTC
+- BSV
+- DOGE
+- LTC
+- TBTC

 ## Installation